RNA language models developed at UC Berkeley can predict mutations that improve RNA function

 “It was very synergistic.
 I honestly don’t think we could have done the paper without experts on both sides, really being able to figure out what the best approach was for the paper and especially to get across the hurdle of data scarcity,” says Trinidad.

-Right now, the group can use Garnet DL to predict how mutations in RNA sequence will affect ribosome structure and function, and they are working on more experimental validations of their findings in the lab.
+Right now, the group can use Garnet DL to predict how mutations in RNA sequence will affect ribosome structure and function.
 In the future, they hope to expand their work to predict RNA structure and function beyond the ribosome, and to enable researchers to engineer RNA with entirely new, customized functions.

-Preprint on biorXiv: RNA language models predict mutations that improve RNA function by Yekaterina Shuglina, Marena Trinidad, Conner Langeberg, Hunter Nisonoff, Seyone Chithrananda, Petr Skopintsev, Amos Nissley, Jaymin Patel, Ron Boger, Honglue Shi, Peter Yoon, Erin Doherty, Tara Pande, Aditya Iyer, Jennifer Doudna, and Jamie Cate.
+Read more: RNA language models predict mutations that improve RNA function.
+Yekaterina Shuglina, Marena Trinidad, Conner Langeberg, Hunter Nisonoff, Seyone Chithrananda, Petr Skopintsev, Amos Nissley, Jaymin Patel, Ron Boger, Honglue Shi, Peter Yoon, Erin Doherty, Tara Pande, Aditya Iyer, Jennifer Doudna, and Jamie Cate.
+Nature Communications (2024). https://doi.org/10.1038/s41467-024-54812-y

 This work was supported in part by the NSF Center for Genetically Encoded Materials (C-GEM) and the NSF Graduate Research Fellowships Program.